The Giant Spider Web at Lake Tawakoni

 In the movie Arachnophobia a new species of spiders was discovered in South America that operates more like organized army ants and killer bees than solitary spiders.
 Fortunately, these Lake Tawakoni spiders are neither poisonous or very scary.

-Here's a video clip of the web from CNN:
+Here is a video of the web from Texas Parks and Wildlife: